indeep-xyz/js-simply-fetch/README.md

 The meaning of the arguments to the callback function is the following.

 - key
-  - The filename of an array passed to loadFile.
+  - The filename of an array passed to SimplyFetch#fetch.
 - data
   - The result of fetching using each filename.